sarah-mclaughlin/docs/docs/route.md

 sidebar_label: Route
 ---

-`"The Route component is perhaps the most important component in React Router to understand and learn to use well.
-Its most basic responsibility is to render some UI when a location matches the route’s path."`
+`"Its most basic responsibility is to render a specific component when a location matches the route’s path."`

 ## Component Settings
 Default Component settings, __Path__, __Exact match__, __Default Path__